 If Luxor is on the list of your next destinations, you are lucky!
 This city is home to one-third of the world’s monuments!
-The Greek called the city “Thebes” while the ancient Egyptians called it “Waset”.
+The Greeks called the city “Thebes” while the ancient Egyptians called it “Waset”.
 For its significance, the city was the capital of Upper Egypt during the New Kingdom.
 Luxor is a city that combines the greatness of the past and the present.
 There stand lots and lots of ancient Egyptian monuments and remains along with the structures of the modern city.

 According to the dictionary, Luxor is defined as “a city in eastern Egypt, on the east bank of the River Nile.”
 It is known for being “the site of the southern part of ancient Thebes and contains the ruins of the temple built by Amenhotep III and of monuments erected by Ramses II.”
 But have you ever thought about the meaning of the word “Luxor” itself?!
-Well, if you know Arabic you might know what does it mean, but not necessarily.
+Well, if you know Arabic you might know what it means, but not necessarily.
 Many and many native Arabic speakers never thought about the meaning of the word.
 The name “Luxor” is actually coming from the Arabic word “Al-uqsur” which means “palaces”.
 This word might actually be borrowed from the Latin word “castrum” which means “fortified camp.”

 Valley of the Kings

-Valley of the Kings “Wadi Al Molook” in Arabic, also known as Valley of the Gates of the Kings, is one of the most interesting areas in Egypt.
+Valley of the Kings “Wadi Al Molook” in Arabic, also known as the Valley of the Gates of the Kings, is one of the most interesting areas in Egypt.
 The valley is a royal necropolis that has been surviving for thousands of years.
-This place has sixty-three amazing royal burials with treasures and belongs that survived since the time of ancient Egypt.
+This place has sixty-three amazing royal burials with treasures and belongings that survived since the time of ancient Egypt.
 The necropolis is located in a special area on the west bank of the Nile.
 This area is known for the top of a pyramid-shaped mountain named “Al Qurn” which is translated in English as “The Horn”.

 Most noteworthy, the Valley of the Kings became a royal burial by the time of the New Kingdom of ancient Egypt (1539 – 1075 B.C.).
-The valley is a place where many of the most important rulers and significant people in ancient Egypt from the 18th, 19th, and the 20th dynasties.
+A valley is a place where many of the most important rulers and significant people in ancient Egypt from the 18th, 19th, and 20th dynasties.
 These people include King Tutankhamun, King Seti I, King Ramses II, many queens, elites and higher priests.

 As they believed in the afterlife, a new life where good people are promised eternity and pharaohs are turning to Gods, the ancient Egyptians prepared the burials of the valley with almost everything a person would need in the afterlife.
-Ancient Egyptians used the mummification method to preserve the bodies of the dead so that the soul could easily find it in the afterlife.
-They also decorated the tombs of the kings with writings and drawings from the ancient Egyptian mythologies which actually gives us in the modern period an image of how the religious and funerary beliefs were back then.
-Unfortunately, the tombs were a great attraction to thieves among the year yet archaeologists found in the tombs of the valley food, beer, wine, jewelry, furniture, clothes, sacred and religious objects, and any other things the dead might need in his afterlife even their pets.
+Ancient Egyptians used the mummification method to preserve the bodies of the dead so that the soul could easily find them in the afterlife.
+They also decorated the tombs of the kings with writings and drawings from ancient Egyptian mythologies which actually gives us the modern period an image of how the religious and funerary beliefs were back then.
+Unfortunately, the tombs were a great attraction to thieves over the year yet archaeologists found in the tombs of the valley food, beer, wine, jewellery, furniture, clothes, sacred and religious objects, and any other things the dead might need in his afterlife even their pets.

-After the discovery of 62 tombs in the valley people thought that’s all that can be found in it.
+After the discovery of 62 tombs in the valley people thought that was all that can be found in it.
 Until 1922, when Howard Carter the British archaeologist and Egyptologist, discovered an amazing burial of a boy king named Tutankhamun who happened to be a pharaoh of the 18th dynasty.
 Then again in 2005, Otto Schaden, the American Egyptologist, and his team discovered the first unknown tomb since the discovery of King Tut’s burial chamber in 1922.
 The team discovered the tomb, KV 63, around 15 meters from the walls of Tut’s burial.
 The tomb had no mummy, but the team found sarcophagi, flowers, pottery, and other belongings.

-What’s impressive about the Valley of the Kings is that it has been an attraction to robbers (almost all the tombs were robbed at some point) yet it still surprises us by the beautiful and artistic burials archaeologists find.
+What’s impressive about the Valley of the Kings is that it has been an attraction to robbers (almost all the tombs were robbed at some point) yet it still surprises us with the beautiful and artistic burials archaeologists find.
 Some believe that the valley is still going to surprise us with more hidden burials and secrets from ancient Egypt, and we hope it does!

 Valley of the Queens

-The Valley of Queens, in Arabic, is known as “Wadi Al Malekat”, is another famous necropolis on the west bank of the Nile River in Luxor.
+The Valley of Queens, in Arabic, is known as “Wadi Al Malekat”, and is another famous necropolis on the west bank of the Nile River in Luxor.
 The site was created to be a burial for the wives of the ancient Egyptian pharaohs as well as the princes, princesses and other noble people.
 In ancient Egypt, they referred to the Valley of the Queens as “Ta-Set-Neferu” which means “the place of beauty”.
 And it’s actually a place of beauty!

-Archaeologist Christian Leblanc divided the Valley of the Queens to many valleys.
+Archaeologist Christian Leblanc divided the Valley of the Queens into many valleys.
 There is the main valley which hosts most of the tombs (around 91 tombs).
 And there are other valleys which go as follows: the Valley of the Prince Ahmose, the Valley of the Rope, the Valley of the Three Pits, and the Valley of the Dolmen.
 Those secondary valleys contain around 19 tombs, and all of them date back to the 18th dynasty.

 No one knows the reason why the ancient Egyptian chose this place specifically to be the burial place of the queens.
 But it might be because it’s relatively close to the Valley of the Kings and the worker’s village in Deir el-Medina.
 At the entryway of the Valley of the Queens stands the sacred grotto of the great Goddes Hathor, and this might also be a reason why the ancient Egyptians picked this place specifically.
 Some believe that the grotto is related to the restoration of the dead.